svofski/CRT/README.md

 of source texture resolution.

 ## Requirements:

-Software-only model: Python 2.7, PyPNG.
+ * Software-only model: Python 2.7, PyPNG
-GLSL model: Python 2.7, PyGame, PyOpenGL.
+ * GLSL model: Python 2.7, PyGame, PyOpenGL

 ## SDLMESS/SDLMAME compatibility
 This toy is designed with SDLMESS compatibility in mind, so shaders designed with it can be used with